HarryHsing/MSBD5012-Kaggle-Competition/README.md

 - xgboost.sklearn

 Usage:

-    With required packages set down, run it directly from the top of code to the bottom.
-    (It takes some time to finish, not very fast) (Need to connect to the network because there are crawlers)
+    With required packages set down, put all files into one directory，run the code directly from top to bottom (It takes some time to finish, not very fast) (Need to connect to the network because there are crawlers)